How to Compare Car and Campervan Rental Companies in New Zealand

 Comparative websites are a great tool to check average prices through a company.
 However, you can usually get a better deal by booking directly with a company.
 Comparative websites also focus on prices over other factors of comparison listed below and rarely include all the companies available.
 Be aware that when a comparative site boars “42,000 companies worldwide” this might well mean that it only includes seven New Zealand-based companies over the 90+ that exists in the country.

-We suggest using comparative sites sporadically to get an idea of average prices in the country but do not stop there – do a bit more research using our tips below.
+We suggest using comparative sites such as Compare and Choose to get an idea of average prices in the country but do not stop there – do a bit more research using our tips below.

 When booking a car or campervan rental for your road trip in New Zealand you are likely to already have a plan of where you want to start and where you want to finish.
 Following some of our 20 tips to save money of car and campervan rentals in New Zealand, you already know that keeping your options open presents many advantages.
 Nonetheless, you will still need to pick up a car where it is convenient for you.
 So first up, pick a company that serves the locations that you are looking for.

 It would also be wise to book your rental from a company that has a couple of extra locations countrywide.
 Should something happen to your vehicle, you would still have to make your way to the nearest depot to pick up another one.